 TITLE 'DATACOM/DB - SYSTEM ID BLOCK'

 NOTE: The CONNECT_ALLOW_PRIORITY =(LOCAL), specifies only local access, so the TOGROUP=ADXGRP01 is ignored.

 Run ADxxSTRT (where xx = the Datacom release) to bring up the CA Datacom/AD MUF.

-- Modify and run job AW1ID001 provided for ENF in the CA Common Services CAW0JCL.
+Modify and run job AW1ID001 provided for ENF in the CA Common Services CAW0JCL.

 Phase 1 - Creates the Datacom/AD Datadictionary definitions for the ENF database, which is defined with DBID 700.